perfStack/qmk_firmware/keyboards/keychron/k8_pro/readme.md

 **Reset Key**: Connect the USB cable, toggle mode switch to "Off", hold down the *Esc* key or reset button underneath space bar, then toggle then switch to "Cable".

-**VIA Definition file**: The appropriate v3 file in via_json folder must be manually uploaded to via from the dedign tab, for via to work.
+**VIA Definition file**: The appropriate v3 file in via_json folder must be manually uploaded to via from the design tab, for via to work.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).